Live-in Care FAQs

 Most of our carers come through personal recommendation, our Recruitment Department at head office and via our Overseas Agents in South Africa, Zimbabwe, Australia and Spain.

 All carers have a face to face interview, at which we check all documentation, take professional references and process a Disclosure and Barring Service (DBS) Enhanced Disclosure and DBS Adult First.
 All professional references are followed up with police checks from country of origin.

 Many of our carers are experienced in helping people with all types of dementia and its associated challenges, such as memory loss, confusion or problems with speech and understanding.
 We give our carers a wider understanding with in-house dementia training courses.

 The need for routine and familiarity for people with dementia is well established.
 Our carers help clients retain their sense of identity, self-worth and security by caring for them in the most comfortable environment possible - their own home.
 They enable better communication, engage in activities and provide a stable, stress-free consistency of care that forms a regular routine.

 Yes, many of our clients have favourite regular carers, and we try to arrange a rota of carers wherever possible.

 We are more than happy to give you a no-obligation quotation over the telephone.
-Please contact our Care Consultants on 01732 355231.
+Please contact our New Client Care Consultants on 01732 355231.